PacketX/GRISM-XML/docs/bypassSwitch.md

 ```

 ## Bypass Switch service chain (with heartbeat)
-assume heartbeat packet has been set sending from P4, and will be come back from P5
+assume heartbeat packet has been set to send to P4, and will be come back from P5
 ```xml
 <run>
   <filter id="1" sessionBase="no">